 Examine your current toolset and technology infrastructure to see if they can accommodate DevOps implementation.
 Evaluate whether there is a need for new tools or better integration of existing ones.
 Some of the key tools are Jenkins, Docker, Kubernetes, Ansible, etc.

-After evaluating the benefits and deciding to adopt DevOps, you’ll need a step-by-step plan to transition smoothly from traditional software development.
+Once decide to adopt the method, you’ll need a step-by-step DevOps process to transition smoothly from traditional software development.
 Here’s a breakdown of the key steps involved.

 1. Planning the DevOps initiative